 Discover Stanley Park’s wild side as your students roll up their sleeves and connect with nature in hands-on and interactive programs exploring forest, beach and wetland ecology.
-We offer a diversity of curriculum-based school field trips for Pre – K to grade 7 students and for high school.
+We offer a diversity of curriculum-based school field trips for Pre – K to High School students.

-• You can also subscribe to SPES’s teacher newsletter to stay up to date with our latest programs and any special offerings.
+Subscribe to SPES’s teacher newsletter to stay up to date with our latest programs and any special offering.

 Visit the Lumberman’s Arch beach at low tide and explore the incredibly diverse and abundant life in the intertidal zone.